Frequently Asked Questions

 Options and Coop

 There are 2 possibilities for students to apply for Options.
 Early Admission, prior to the end of 1st year Engineering, and Regular Admission, in second (or third) year.
-For more information about the application process for each option, please see http://mech.ubc.ca/undergraduate/program-options/application-admissions/.
+For more information about the application process for each option, please see Program Options page.

-The Minors in Commerce, Honours Mathematics and Science are coordinated by Engineering Student Services.
+The Minors in Commerce, Honours Mathematics and Science are coordinated by Engineering Academic Services.
 Please see their website for details.

 To begin, Co-op is an excellent and very important program which you should join independent of the engineering department that you enter.
 Co-op involves a series of four- and eight-month paid work terms with engineering companies.
 Co-op gives you valuable practical engineering experience, it introduces you to the working world, it shows you work types that fit and do not fit with your personal preferences, and it also provides some useful income.
 The practical nature of Co-op directly complements the “hands-on” character of Mech 2.
 The first Co-op work term starts in the summer, after the end of MECH 2, so it does not interfere with your classes, and the Third and Fourth years of MECH are structured around the Co-op work terms.
-In the past few years, almost all second-year Mech students have enrolled in Co-op.
+In a typical year, the majority of Mech 2 students enroll in Co-op.
 We strongly recommend that all MECH 2 students join Co-op.

 To see all the different schedules for the different courses please see the standard timetables.